Portugese Tarts In Vancouver

 The Union Market, 810 Union St

 Look, if you haven’t ever been the Union Market, well, you haven’t lived, my friend.
 The Union is the gem of Strathcona, part grocery store, part bodega/deli.
-They sell killer coffee, lots of tasty soups and sandwiches, and yes, some of the best Portugese Tarts in town.
+They sell killer coffee, lots of tasty soups and sandwiches, and yes, some of the best Portugese Tarts in Vancouver.
 Be prepared to make friendly with the neighbourhood cats and dogs which will no doubt be hanging out there.

 Natas Canada (seasonally, weekends outside 562 Granville St)